 As a result of consistently trying to stay current, many organizations have a surplus of used industrial equipment lying around and gathering dust.
 Often this equipment is taking up valuable space on the shop floor or spare parts shelves, and it’s in the company’s best interest to reclaim the space.

 Maintaining and storing bulky equipment takes money, labor, and storage space that your company could use elsewhere.
 But what are your options to efficiently discard used or unwanted industrial equipment?
 As you will soon see, there are many options for disposing of your used machinery and equipment.
-Here are five ways: private treaty sale, donation, selling through a broker, scrapping, and auction or liquidation.
+Here are five equipment disposition options: private treaty sale, donation, selling through a broker, scrapping, and auction or liquidation.

 2. Donate It